micttyoid/articles/data/recap/2025/5/design-distributed-real-time-system.md

 @enduml
 ```

+## Others

-## Additional property and design change
+### Additional property and design change

 Additional constraint such as high performance or high interactivity does not
 come with a big difference at the container/deployment level of design.

+### Deployment strategy

+It is mostly deducible.
+For example, blue-green scheme can be obtain by coloring
+two clusters and enabling only another of them at each update.